hi-k-tanaka/spanner-csv-loader/README.md

 # Login
 spanner-csv-loader uses Google Cloud Storage and Google Cloud Spanner.
 You have to login to Google Cloud Platform to access them.
+You have to install [Google Cloud SDK](https://cloud.google.com/sdk/install) before do this.

 ```sh
 gcloud auth application-default login